vesanieminen/vagrant-fedora/README.md

 vagrant-fedora
 ==============

 This is a simple virtual machine to be used as a development environment for myself.
-It's still in its early stages and only supports a command line vim as the main IDE.
+It's still in its early stages and only supports a command line vim as the main IDE (there isn't any desktop environment like Gnome or KDE installed, yet).

 Installation instructions
 ==============